diggerhq/api/README.md

-The repository for digger cloud
+The repository for digger official API.

 # How to run for development